 I hope this brief guide helped you develop plans for making donation asks to start monetizing your podcast.

 Asking for money from strangers can seem weird at first, but remember, your listeners really enjoy your content for a reason.
 You help them learn more about the world or make them laugh.
-You get them fascinated about new subjects or maybe just help them feel connected with others.
-If you want, you can think of it as a business: you provide a service and you deserve compensation.
+You get them fascinated about new subjects or help them feel connected with others.
+If you want, you can think of it as a business: you provide a service and deserve compensation.

 Comments